Australian Festival of Chamber Music

 In the late afternoon, join Mary Jo and fellow travellers for a welcome briefing, followed by an early light dinner.

 This morning enjoy a pre-performance talk by Mary Jo, followed by the first of the Concert Conversations series.
-Delight in a panel discussion with some of the festival’s premier musicians, followed by a performance of the works discussed.
+Delight in a panel discussion with some of the festival’s premier musicians including Peter Colemen-Wright and Australian soprano Deborah Cheetham, followed by a performance.

-Enjoy some free time at the hotel before returning to the Townsville Civic Theatre in the late afternoon for a sunset performance.
+Enjoy some free time at the hotel before returning to the Townsville Civic Theatre in the late afternoon for the first concert in the Sunset Series entitled Concertino, featuring a performance by Australian accordion player James Crabb.

-Enjoy some time at leisure in the afternoon before transferring to the atmospheric setting of St James Cathedral for an evening performance.
+Enjoy some time at leisure in the afternoon before transferring to the atmospheric setting of St James Cathedral for an evening performance entitled White Nights (details to be announced in early 2020.)

-After a pre-performance talk by Mary Jo, enjoy a panel discussion between some of the musicians, followed by performances.
+After a pre-performance talk by Mary Jo, enjoy a panel discussion between some of the musicians, including artists such as Australian oboist Diana Doherty and didgeridoo player William Barton, followed by a performance.

-A private dinner will again be at the Townsville Civic Theatre during the interval between the performances.
+Enjoy a private dinner at the Townsville Civic Theatre during the interval between the performances.

-At the conclusion of the evening concert, return to the hotel to enjoy a special farewell reception with Mary Jo and fellow travellers.
+At the conclusion of the second concert, return to the hotel for a special farewell reception with Mary Jo and fellow travellers.

 Tour arrangements conclude after breakfast.
 Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements, including additional nights’ accommodation either before or after the tour.